jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 But although I understood, why it is there, the reference implementation still was a mystireum to me.
 To understand it you have to understand the ideas and discussions which have happened over years first.

+# Part I: Creating a wallet which does not need to handle private keys

 ## 1. The ideas behind ERC-4337
 I found a great tutorial on the ideas and concepts which finally led to ERC-4337 on alchemy by David Philipson [here](https://www.alchemy.com/blog/account-abstraction).
 I tried to summerize it here before we take a deeper look at the reference implementation.